 If the data is present, the following chart will display Brookline College - Albuquerque undergraduate student diversity.

-Brookline College - Albuquerque ranks above average in ethnic diversity.
+Brookline College - Albuquerque ranks above average in racial representation.

 This School is Heavily Dominated by One Gender